Ansul09/Enhanced_MRI_Brain_tumor_Classification_And_Detection_Using_U-net_CRF_and_Res-net/README.md

 **📌 Overview**

--This project focuses on detecting and classifying brain tumors from MRI images using deep learning techniques.
+This project focuses on detecting and classifying brain tumors from MRI images using deep learning techniques.

--The system improves tumor detection accuracy by combining preprocessing, segmentation, and classification models.
+The system improves tumor detection accuracy by combining preprocessing, segmentation, and classification models.

 **🚀 Features**
--Enhances MRI images using Adaptive Contrast Enhancement (ACE)
+Enhances MRI images using Adaptive Contrast Enhancement (ACE)

--Accurate tumor segmentation using Attention U-Net
+Accurate tumor segmentation using Attention U-Net

--Classification using ResNet / EfficientNet
+Classification using ResNet / EfficientNet

--Supports multi-class tumor detection:
+Supports multi-class tumor detection:

     -Glioma
     -Meningioma